 The companies that map out contingency plans are the ones that will find success in any event format, virtual or in-person.
 Taking the time now to produce blogs, promotional videos and informative webinars will help in the immediate, and this content can be utilized again in a virtual trade show setting.
 For more tips on how to execute these, read our blog – Seven Marketing Initiatives to Focus on When Sales are Slow.

 On the logistics side of planning, Fresca documented two factors that separate a company in terms of preparation.
-First, considering who is handling the preparation.
+First, consider who is handling the preparation.
 While some companies have teams focused solely on trade shows and events, others will assign these duties to one person.
 The responsibilities of planning for all the logistics can be tough to balance in addition to the person’s typical role, meaning important little details can be missed.
 Second, understand the scale of your booth.
 All booths share similar makeup and requirements in logistics for shipping and setting up, but thinking ahead and mapping out any booth extras or large machines will help in the planning process.

 NPE2021 will be here before you know it.
 The time is now to start the critical planning and preparation to be successful.